netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 # Introduction {#intro}

-This document defines a common schedule YANG module ("ietf-schedule") that can be used in several scheduling contexts (e.g., (but not limited to) {{?I-D.ietf-opsawg-ucl-acl}}, {{?I-D.contreras-opsawg-scheduling-oam-tests}}, and {{?I-D.united-tvr-schedule-yang}}).
+This document defines a common schedule YANG module ("ietf-schedule") that can be used in several scheduling contexts, e.g., (but not limited to)
+{{?I-D.ietf-opsawg-ucl-acl}}, {{?I-D.contreras-opsawg-scheduling-oam-tests}},
+and {{?I-D.united-tvr-schedule-yang}}.
 The module includes a set of reusable groupings which are designed to be applicable for scheduling purposes such as event, policy, services or resources based on date and time.

 Examples to illustrate the use of the common groupings are provided in {{usage}}.
 Also, sample modules to exemplify how future modules can use the extensibility provisions in "ietf-schedule" are provided in {{sec-ext}}.

 ## Editorial Note (To be removed by RFC Editor)